OpenSourceEconomics/grmpy/docs/source/tutorial.rst

 indicator         str         label of the treatment indicator variable file              str         name of the estimation specific init file logit             bool        If false: probit.
-Probability model for the decision equation nbins             int         Number of histogram bins used to determine common support trim_support	  bool        Trim the data outside the common support (default is *True*) bandwidth         float       Bandwidth for the locally quadratic regression gridsize          int         Number of evaluation points for the locally quadratic regression (default is 401) reestimate_p      bool        Reestimate :math:`P(Z)` after trimming (default is *False*), not recommended rbandwidth        int         Bandwidth for the double residual regression (default is 0.05) derivative        int         Derivative of the locally quadratic regression (default is 1) degree            int         Degree of the local polynomial (default is 2)
+Probability model for the decision equation nbins             int         Number of histogram bins used to determine common support (default is 25) trim_support	  bool        Trim the data outside the common support (default is *True*) bandwidth         float       Bandwidth for the locally quadratic regression gridsize          int         Number of evaluation points for the locally quadratic regression (default is 400) reestimate_p      bool        Re-estimate :math:`P(Z)` after trimming (default is *False*), not recommended rbandwidth        int         Bandwidth for the double residual regression (default is 0.05) derivative        int         Derivative of the locally quadratic regression (default is 1) degree            int         Degree of the local polynomial (default is 2)